Data loading and I/O

 Images are flattened along rows, with channel values interleaved, starting from

 the top left.
-Thus, the value of the pixel at position (x, y)
+Thus, the value of the pixel at position (x, y) in channel c

 will be contained in element/row y * (width * channels) + x * (channels) + c